Lease Termination: Ending Your Lease

 If your landlord decides to end the lease based on a tenant violation, you still have the right to make the landlord go through the formal eviction process in court.
 Note that an eviction case on your record – even if you win – may make it difficult for you to rent in the future.

 Someone who experienced sexual assault may be able to break their lease early.
-See this article for more information.
+See Sexual Assault and Early Lease Termination for more information.

 You may be able to get a reasonable accommodation to end your lease.
 See below.